northwindapps/xlsxReader/README.md

 # xlsxReader
 <p>A swift library.
-It reads text and formula data from an XLSX format file.</p>
+It reads only text and formula data from an XLSX format file.
+Not styling data.
+Also it requires a third party library 'SSZipArchive'</p>